P1sec/pysctp/README.txt

 * to just build and not install: python setup.py build

+In case you want to install the module explicitely for Python 3, just replace _python_ by _python3_ in the commands above.

 ======================================================================
 DEPENDENCIES:

-You can use to automatically install dependencies for Debian/Ubuntu: make installdeps
+You can automatically install dependencies for Debian/Ubuntu (for Python 2): make installdeps

-Otherwise, necessary would be e.g. on Ubuntun libsctp-dev, python-dev and / or python3-dev
+Otherwise, necessary would be e.g. on Ubuntu libsctp-dev, python-dev and / or python3-dev

 For Mac OSX (Montain lion OSX 10.8):